- Mrs King's Christmas Cake Recipe

 Mrs King's Christmas Cake Recipe

 The final weekend of September and the first in October are traditionally the weekends when cooks’ bowls up and down the country are put to good uses mixing cake mixture for the family Christmas Cake.
-As this weekend is the first weekend in October (despite the weather still feeling like the middle of August,) we thought this week would be a great time to share Mrs King’s Christmas Cake recipe with you.
+As this is the first week in October we thought this would be a great time to share Mrs King’s Christmas Cake recipe with you.

 If you decide to follow our recipe, be sure to drop in with a slice closer to the festivities- we never turn down a piece of cake!